nutszebra/residual_net/README.md

 All hyperparameters and network architecture are the same as in [[1]][Paper] except for data-augmentation.
 * Data augmentation
 Train: Pictures are randomly resized in the range of [28, 36], then 26x26 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.
-Test: Pictures are randomly resized to 32x32, then they are normalized locally.
+Test: Pictures are resized to 32x32, then they are normalized locally.
 Single image test is used to calculate total accuracy.

 # Cifar10 result